 You said: “I’d just show people how to find Jesus inside and how to test Him a few ways to know for sure it was Him.”

-Regardless of where it comes from, it is not of God, and it is keeping people tied to the demonic and tricked into following after a false Christ!
+Unfortunately, the Biblical meaning and application of the Spirit of God being inside of us after receiving salvation, is being given an occult meaning and an occult application, and is leading a lot of people into being deceived by and led by an antichrist spirit.
+It is keeping people tied to the demonic and tricked into following after a false Christ!
 And because they have been tricked, they focus on the experiences they have with this false Christ, or focus on the words of this false Christ, rather than on the Word of God and on their relationship with the FATHER!

 This is a VERY dangerous deception that you have fallen for, and a VERY dangerous deception that you have led other people into believing!

-Without excessively picking apart the subject (our book goes into much greater detail), let me quickly point out that even occultists (many of whom, like their “christian” counterparts, have become dissociative through unsafe spiritual practices, such as meditation or yoga…!!) seek after and find a spiritual being who they consider to be “Jesus” (or spiritual beings who they believe to be angels or other types of spiritual beings) on the inside, too… and this certainly isn’t of God, nor is it based on properly exegeted Scripture!
+Without excessively picking apart the subject (our book goes into much greater detail, although it’s clear that we have not previously used as precise a language as we should have, therefore, we will probably have to rewrite a few things in our upcoming, updated, hard-copy edition), let me quickly point out that even occultists (many of whom, like their “christian” counterparts, have become dissociative through unsafe spiritual practices, such as meditation or yoga…!!) seek after and find a spiritual being who they consider to be “Jesus” (or spiritual beings who they believe to be angels or other types of spiritual beings) on the inside “spiritual space” that they are erroneously referring to as their “heart,” and this certainly isn’t of God, nor is it based on properly exegeted Scripture!

-So, what makes you think that the so-called “Jesus” you “find on the inside” or help other people “find on the inside” is any different?
+So, what makes you think that the so-called “Jesus” you “find on the inside” or help other people “find on the inside” is any different than what occultists do?

 It’s not!
 It’s all of the occult!

-Just as Jesus does not reside in or visit us within our hearts, He also does not reside in or visit people’s systems.
+So just as the person of Jesus does not reside in or visit us within a spiritual space that we want to mislabel as “heart,” He also does not reside in or visit people’s systems.
 There are no exceptions made concerning Biblical doctrine for those who are dissociative or for those who are working with dissociative people!

 In other words, if you are dissociative, you don’t get a free pass to do what you want (to practice things that are occult), simply because you are dissociative!